Beef Chile Colorado

 post featured image

-Beef chile colorado is a flavorful Mexican stew featuring tender pieces of beef simmered in a spicy red chile sauce served with rice and tortillas.
-Beef chile colorado is one of my favorite comfort foods!
-It’s even better as leftovers since the flavors really come through.
+It’s even better enjoyed as leftovers since the flavors really get a change to meld.
 It’s the perfect meal to cook on a weeknight that feeds a crowd.
 Don’t forget the Mexican rice and warm tortillas on the side!

-What is Beef Chile Colorado?
+What is Chile Colorado?

 Beef chile colorado, or sometimes ‘chili’ colorado, isn’t actually a chili at all!
 Chile colorado literally means “colored red” and it gets its flavor and color from dried red chilies.
-Authentic Chile Colorado is made with Mexican dried chile peppers, namely ancho peppers, guajillo peppers, and chiles de arbol.
-The dried chile peppers are the star and namesake of this dish.

 • Beef.
 Use beef shoulder or beef chuck.
 You want something with a bit of fat.